angrykoala/wendigo/README.md

 Optionally, if two numbers are passed, position x, y (in pixels) will be clicked.
 In this case, null with be returned instead of the clicked elements.

+> **Warning:** Elements are clicked sequentially, if one of them is a link to an external page, subsequent clicks will fail.

 **clickText(selector?, text, index?)**
 Clicks all the elements matching given text.
 Returns the number of elements clicked.